dan-zheng/TipMe/README.md

 ### Summary

 This was my first experience creating an iOS app.
 I have previous experience with Android development, so the Xcode Storyboard builder was somewhat intuitive to me.
-I also have experience writing Swift from using the Vapor web framework, so I didn't feel inhibited by my lack of understanding of the language.
-This app was designed for the iPhone 6/6s: other iOs devices may encounter display issues.
+I also have experience writing Swift from using the Vapor web framework, so I didn't feel limited by my lack of understanding of the language.
+This app was designed for the iPhone 6/6s: other iOS devices may encounter display issues.

 ### Difficulties